 Overall, the optimal time to plant soybeans is…

 - Flexible throughout the month of May.

 - During the second to third weeks of May.
 From the same Soybean and Pulse Agronomy Lab study, relative yield was maximized when soybeans were seeded between May 8 to 14.
 This timeframe also coincides with less risk from spring frost and less risk from cold soil temperature.

 - Within two weeks of the last expected spring frost at your location to ensure they emerge into a frost-free environment.
 Frost is the biggest early-season threat to soybeans.

 Late Seeding and Crop Insurance Deadlines

 In another Soybean and Pulse Agronomy lab study, soybean planting was pushed much later to test the feasibility of extending crop insurance deadlines in Manitoba.
-Current soybean seeding deadlines for full insurance coverage are June 6 for Area 1 and May 30 for Areas 2, 3 and 4.
+Current soybean seeding deadlines for full insurance coverage are June 8 for Area 1, June 4 for Areas 2, 3 and May 30 for Area 4.

 From 2015 to 2017, three soybean varieties (very early, early and mid-season) were planted during three different seeding windows at Arborg, Portage and Morden.
 These locations represent three distinct crop insurance areas (Arborg – Area 3, Portage – Area 2 and Morden – Area 1).
 Seeding dates ranged from May 24 to June 24 overall.

 Arborg had the highest risk associated with late seeding.
 Soybeans seeded on May 31 or later matured 5+ days after the normal frost date (Sep 22).
 At Portage, soybeans matured within at least one day of the normal frost date (Sep 25), regardless of seeding date.
 At Morden in 2017, all soybeans matured before September 25, but late- and very late-seeded soybeans matured after this date in 2016.